FAQ

 Doma FAQ

 Welcome to the Doma FAQ!
-This guide will help you understand how D3, Doma, and the Doma Protocol work together to power domain tokenization, management, and trading in Web3.
+This guide will help you understand how Interstellar, Doma, and the Doma Protocol work together to power domain tokenization, management, and trading in Web3.

-D3 is where you buy or reserve domains (including Expressions of Interest for future TLDs like .ape, .doge, or .magic).
+Interstellar is where you buy or reserve domains (including Name Tokens for future TLDs like *ape, *shib, or *vic).
 You can then tokenize these domains to unlock Web3 capabilities.

 Doma is where you manage your tokenized domains across registrars — you can list them, place and accept offers, bridge them across chains, detokenize them, and monitor ownership status.
 Doma acts as your domain wallet and portfolio hub.